-How can we protect our students and provide them support?
+How can we protect our students and provide them with support?

 Before any other steps are taken to protect students from sexual harassment, schools must first look at their sexual harassment policy.
 Is it effective?
 Is it currently up to date?
 Has it been reviewed and revised recently?
 If the above questions can not be answered with a yes, then all efforts need to be made to improve the policy.
 While a sexual harassment policy in schools is required, it does not always mean that it is effective.
 In order to have a policy that is effective, many things are needed.
 Depending on the grade levels in every individual school, the policy needs to be comprehensible for students.
 Students should be able to easily understand the policy.
 It should be practical.
 The policy should clearly state what sexual harassment is, provide examples, and list disciplinary actions that could possibly be carried out.
 It should also be made clear that confidentiality will be ensured, along with assuring that retaliation will not be tolerated.